Sender rotation plans

 • • Warmup score and daily send limits

-• • Domain capacity buckets (how many senders per domain can stay in rotation)
+• • Domain capacity (how many senders per domain can stay in Tier A)

-• • Workspace-level baselines so senders are compared against relevant peers
+• • Workspace-level baselines so senders compare to relevant peers

 Prerequisites

-• • A Pro workspace (sender health sync is Pro-only)
+• • Pro workspace with sender health sync enabled

-• Claude Desktop, Cursor, or Windsurf connected to your Outreach Magic MCP
+• • Claude Desktop, Cursor, or Windsurf connected to Outreach Magic MCP

-Go to Settings → Connectors → Add custom connector and paste your MCP URL:
+Claude: Settings → Connectors → Add custom connector → paste:

 https://mcp.outreachmagic.io?token=YOUR_MCP_TOKEN